KaneRoot/libipc-old/remote/app/README.md

 The idea is to have a simple configuration file for authentication of remote connections, such as:

+    table dynusers    # dynamic user table

     clients = { "client123", alice.example.com, john@doe.com }
+    localclients = { pamuser1, <dynusers> }

     level1services = { pongd, weather }

     ifext = enp0s25
-    pass in on $ifext from any for all to local services $level1services pass in on $ifext from any for all to local services $level1services
+    pass in on $ifext from any for all to local services $level1services pass out on $ifext from local for $localclients to any services $level1services

+    block all